 This size restriction was not the INI file’s only problem, of course.
 So, with 1992 and Windows 3.1 came the first seedlings of a universal, portable and structured configuration database, the Windows registry.
 You can as easily edit that registry today as you could then:

-How to Use Regedit to Edit the Registry on Windows
+How to Edit the Registry on Windows with Regedit

 Open Regedit, the Windows Registry Editor